By Staff writer

 In addition, the strengthening of the US dollar is showing little respite, particularly in light of further potential interest rate hikes in 2017.
 This will ultimately push the UAE dirham even further, making the country an expensive retail destination.

-UAE shopping malls are also expected to experience further competitive pressures from online rivals, as more consumers embrace e-shopping, the report noted, adding that in Dubai, the strong supply pipeline is likely to weaken rents and potentially result in a market correction.For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+UAE shopping malls are also expected to experience further competitive pressures from online rivals, as more consumers embrace e-shopping, the report noted, adding that in Dubai, the strong supply pipeline is likely to weaken rents and potentially result in a market correction.real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.